haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 download_limit = 100
 ```

-Since Seafile Pro 13.0.19, when you use go fileserver, you can set an overall upload/download rate limit for a user.
-This option prevents a single user from consuming too much bandwidth for the Seafile server.
-It can be used as a basic QoS gurantee measure.
-You should set it to a reasonable value based on the available bandwidth of your server.
-Here is how this option works:
+Starting with Seafile Pro 13.0.19, the Go Fileserver allows you to set an aggregate upload/download rate limit per user.
+This feature prevents individual users from monopolizing server bandwidth, serving as a fundamental Quality of Service (QoS) measure.
+We recommend setting this to a value that reflects your server’s total capacity.

+How the limit works:

-* All upload/download activities are taken into account, including web interface/API, syncing, and share links.
+* **Comprehensive Coverage**: Applies to all traffic, including the web interface, API calls, desktop syncing, and share links.
-* The option controls both upload and download.
-However, the rate for upload and download are measured separately.
-That means, you cannot set different rates for upload and download.
+* **Symmetric Limits**: The limit applies to both uploading and downloading; however, they are measured independently.
+Note that you cannot set different rates for each direction.
-* Unlike `upload_limit` or `download_limit`, the limit is bound to a user, but not a single connection.
-Bandwidth consumptions from all connections related to a user will be added into the measure.
+* **User-Based, Not Connection-Based**: Unlike upload_limit or download_limit, this restriction is bound to the user account.
+Bandwidth from all concurrent connections for a single user is combined for enforcement.
-* Unlike `upload_limit` or `download_limit`, the limit can not be set via API.
+* **Manual Configuration**: Unlike connection-specific limits, this setting cannot be configured via API.

 ```
 [fileserver]